EME 810

 Deliverables this week

 Once all pre-proposals are in, you will have several days for the peer-review task.
-You will need to send your peer-review and annotated author's proposal directly to the author and will submit it to a separate dropbox in Canvas for instructor's assessment.
+You will upload your review as an attachment in the comments pad for the author's submission.
 More detailed peer review instructions are given on the next page of this lesson and in Canvas.
 Please provide constructive feedback to your peers.
 You may also get new ideas for your own project from your peers during this review process, and your peer will provide you with ways to strengthen your own proposal.
 So, the benefits should be multifold, and if you each strive for excellence and creativity, your final proposal due in the final week will be strong and compelling and will have a high likelihood of receiving a high grade.

 Please see the grading rubrics for the pre-proposal, peer-review, and final proposal tasks in Canvas.